avaughn271/AdmixtureBayes/README.md

 https://pypi.org/project/graphviz/

+(Note: in recent versions of pandas, a warning about a deprecated feature can show up, although the function should remain unchanged.
+AdmixtureBayes was tested on pandas version 1.4.1).
 Furthermore, if you wish to use the given R script to evaluate convergence, then you need to also have R installed with the [coda](https://cran.r-project.org/web/packages/coda/index.html) package, which can be installed by running:
 ```
 install.packages("coda")
 ```